The pagan origin of the papacy: Why Saint Peter is not the first pope

 The only proof of the pope is the Vicar of Christ found in the catechism, while the Biblical evidence they use is from Matthew 16:15-18.
 The infallibility of Rome was officially declared in the First Vatican Council of 1869-1870.
 Justified among themselves, the papacy is not in the Bible but instead can be rooted in Roman paganism.

-Roman Catholics misinterpret Matthew 16:15-18
+1. Roman Catholics misinterpret Matthew 16:15-18

 - Jesus referred to Peter as Petras or “little rock.”
 Jesus is the “big rock” (Petros), the rock of all ages.

 - In verse 17, Jesus referred to the church as “the body of Christ” that He will build (not Peter).
-“The church” comprised of all believers.
+“The church” is comprised of all believers.
 (1 Cor.
 12:27)

-Peter has no primacy over anyone
+3. Peter has no primacy over other apostles

-- Apostle James was the de facto leader of the Jerusalem church and officiated and spoke for the first church council on record (Acts 15).
+- Apostle James was Jerusalem’s church’s de facto leader.
+He officiated and spoke for the first church council on record (Acts 15).